eddietejeda/linkbird-app/views/static/about.md

 ##### What are the terms of service and privacy policy?

-Privacy is funded by its subscribers.
+Privacy is at the center of LinkBird and its solely funded by you - its subscribers.
 Please review the [Terms of Service](/terms-of-service) and [Privacy Policy](/privacy) for more information.